Tax Strategyadvanced27 min read

 During the Audit

-• Answer only what is asked: Do not volunteer information
+• Answer only what is asked: Do not volunteer information.
+If the examiner asks about your vehicle deduction, do not start explaining your home office.
+Extra information invites additional inquiry.

 • Provide organized, complete records: Disorganized records signal to the examiner that your overall record-keeping may be unreliable